gknowles/dimcli/README.md

   - copyable
   - assignable from std::string or has an istream extraction operator
 - help page generation
-- works with exceptions and RTTI disabled
+- works with (or without) exceptions and RTTI disabled

 ## Documentation
 Check out the [wiki](https://github.com/gknowles/dimcli/wiki), you'll be glad